gameontext/gameontext-docs/_posts/2017-10-10-sample-room-spring.md

   }
   {% endhighlight %}

   - We also needed to use a Spring WebSocket  (`org.springframework.web.socket.WebSocketSession`) instead of the standard one (`javax.websocket.Session`).
+It looks roughly like this (simplified):  (`org.springframework.web.socket.WebSocketSession`) instead of the standard one (`javax.websocket.Session`).
 It looks roughly like this (simplified):

   {% highlight java linenos %}
   @Component